 Specialist advice and support is also available for international students on student visas, dependent and graduate visas, permission to work and other immigration matters.

-You can request an appointment by either completing our online appointment request form or by phoning +44 (0) 1509 222765.
+Current students can request an appointment by either completing our online appointment request form, dropping into the Bridgeman building or by phoning +44 (0) 1509 222765.
 You can also email us on firstname.lastname@example.org.

 You can find information about how we run our appointments here.

 We hold Advice Quality Standard (AQS) accreditation; the quality mark for organisations that provide advice to a specific group of people on social welfare issues.

 Our main priority is the personal safety of students, staff and visitors to the campus.
 We also ensure our buildings and other properties are secure, and control traffic and parking across the estate.

 The team is led by our Head of Security, Ant Dales, and supported by Security Managers Mick Wood and Hayleigh Vasey.